kmcostel/FunProblems/README.md

 # FunProblems
-## Random coding questions

-Some sample coding interview questions
+Some sample coding interview questions (mainly for fun).